n44h/Cloe/README.md

 # Cloe
-Cloe is a tool to store Zoom meeting details and join meetings on the Zoom desktop client using the CLI.
+Cloe is a CLI tool to store Zoom meeting details and join meetings on the Zoom desktop client.

 **Note**: This tool is made for Linux and MacOS.
 It will not work on Windows.